-Scheduled Wake Meaning

-Days The weekdays that the scheduled wake

-policy will apply (typically All or Mon-Fri).
-This

-option may be extended by editing the ADM
+Scheduled Wake Meaning Days The weekdays that the scheduled wake policy will apply (typically All or Mon-Fri).
+This option may be extended by editing the ADM file.

-file.
 See appendix for further details.

-Time (hh:mm) The local time that the computer is

-scheduled to wake.
-Typically this value is set

-to be a few minutes before the user requires

-the computer.
-Remember that, depending on

-other power settings, the computer may

-shutdown or sleep if no activity occurs within

-the timeout period.
+Only Dates (optional) The days of the month that the scheduled action will apply.
+This works in combination to the weekdays specified and may be left blank if not required. e.g. To wake on the 1 st ,8 th , 15 th and 29 th of each month at 23:00 - specify: 1, 8, 15, 29 and set days to "Everyday" Day(s) Everyday Only Date(s)(Optional) 1, 8, 15, 29 Time (hh:mm) 23:00 Time (hh:mm) The local time that the computer is scheduled to wake.
+Typically this value is set to be a few minutes before the user requires the computer.
+Remember that, depending on other power settings, the computer may shutdown or sleep if no activity occurs within the timeout period.